sybrew/the-seo-framework/readme.txt

 	* Resolved a memory leak in image-tooltips.
 	* Addressed an issue where image-tooltips don't load correctly when reloading the DOM, such as with our [Local extension](https://theseoframework.com/extensions/local/).
 * **Not fixed:**
-	* When you use Polylang, you practically installed a big bug and your website will be destined to break down at some point.
-It transforms (ruins) the home URL, and depending on your Polylang configuration, sitemaps may or may not output as expected.
-We've been beating this same horse iterably, and our spirits aren't lifting, for their developers have been reluctant to communicate about this hitherto -- even deleting our comments.
-Please use another translation plugin, for we're considering removing support for Polylang altogether; it eats up most of our development time -- time better spent trying to breathe liquids.
-Moreover, WordPress will eventually support translatable content natively, after which we can all sigh in relief.
+	* Polylang transforms (ruins) the home URL, and depending on your Polylang configuration, sitemaps may or may not output as expected.
+We've been beating this same horse iterably, and our spirit is dying, for their developers have been reluctant to communicate about this hitherto -- even deleting our comments.
+Luckily, WordPress will eventually support translatable content natively, after which we can all sigh in relief.
 		* Briefly, when using Polylang, do not set "URL Modifications" to "The language is set from content"; use any other setting instead.
-You'll encounter fewer issues, but anything else is also much better for SEO regardless.
+You'll encounter fewer issues, but using any other setting is also much better for SEO regardless.

 **For translators:**